bloominstituteoftechnology/React-Todo/answers.md

 * 8. CDN: Content Delivery Network.
 CDNs deliver cached static content from a globe-spanning network of servers.

 * 9. Props: Inputs to React components.
 They are pieces of data that are passed down from parent component to child component.
      `props` are read only and should never be modified in any way.
+If some value needs to be modified, it should be done with
+     `state` instead.

+* 10.